 The driving force behind Attic Treasures Basketry is my very supportive husband Tim and our wonderful kids which I sometimes refer to as the "Gr8 Eight".
 Most of our kids are grown now and some have families of their own, but they've been with me every step of the way.
 They all know I'm crazy about basketry, but seeing my commitment will share their own ideas and venue possibilities.
-Some have sat in on my classes.

 My husband helps me with loading and unloading for events.
 He also was a huge help with the design and building of my first Adirondack pack basket which travels to all events.
 Our oldest son bought a vintage sewing machine which I've used and plan to use in the future for some additions to my projects.
 I should also mention my parents who have given me a great deal of encouragement along the way and have purchased a number of my baskets.